 $ wget https://looker.yourdomain.com:9999 --2014-12-31 12:06:47-- https://looker.yourdomain.com:9999/ Resolving looker.yourdomain.com (looker.yourdomain.com)...
 10.10.10.10 Connecting to looker.yourdomain.com (looker.yourdomain.com)|10.10.10.10|:9999... connected.
 HTTP request sent, awaiting response...
 302 Found Location: https://looker.yourdomain.com:9999/login [following] --2014-12-31 12:06:48-- https://looker.yourdomain.com:9999/login Connecting to looker.yourdomain.com (looker.yourdomain.com)|10.10.10.10|:9999... connected.
 HTTP request sent, awaiting response...
 200 OK Length: 3491 (3.4K) [text/html] Saving to: ‘index.html’ 100%[====================================================>] 3,491 --.-K/s in 0.07s 2014-12-31 12:06:48 (50.5 KB/s) - ‘index.html’ saved [3491/3491]

-After you have setup your SSL certificate you’re ready to add port forwarding for a cleaner URL.
+After you have set up your SSL certificate, you will be ready to add port forwarding for a cleaner URL.